Devastating wildfires advancing through Northern California

 GRIZZLY FLATS, Calif.
 (AP) — Northern California wildfires that incinerated two mountain communities continued marching through the Sierra Nevada on Wednesday while a utility purposely blacked out as many as 51,000 customers to prevent new blazes.

-Two weeks after the Dixie Fire destroyed most of the Gold Rush-era town of Greenville, the Caldor Fire a few miles southeast exploded through tinder-dry trees and ravaged Grizzly Flats, a forest community of around 1,200 people.
+Two weeks after the Dixie Fire destroyed most of the Gold Rush-era town of Greenville, the Caldor Fire more than 100 miles (161 kilometers) southeast exploded through tinder-dry trees and ravaged Grizzly Flats, a forest community of around 1,200 people.

-Fire officials estimated that at least 50 homes had burned in the area since the fire erupted Saturday and two people were hospitalized with serious injuries.
+Fire officials estimated that at least 50 homes had burned in the area since the Caldor Fire erupted Saturday and two people were hospitalized with serious injuries.

 Gov. Gavin Newsom proclaimed a state of emergency in El Dorado County, where authorities were considering closing the entire El Dorado National Forest.